Custom Commands

 env = function(_K)

--- This will only run once on each server
+-- This will only run once on each server while in studio or in the demo place

 _K.log(`Hello World from ExampleAddon customcommand env!`, "INFO")